 - Liberally spray the florets with olive oil, then sprinkle them with kosher salt, black pepper, garlic powder, and dried thyme.

-- Bake the broccoli florets until browned and crispy, about 30 minutes.
-Serve immedaitely.
+- Bake the florets until they are browned and crispy, for about 30 minutes.
+Serve immediately.

 Notes